Sweden Energy Information

 STEM is also in charge of implementing the renewable energy policy and is the accounting authority for certificates and guarantees of origin since 2015.

-The national target of a share of 49% of renewables in final consumption in 2020 was achieved in 2012 (around 56% in 2019).
+The national target of a share of 49% of renewables in final consumption in 2020 was achieved in 2012 and exceeded by 11 points in 2020 (60%, of which 75% for electricity, 32% in transport, and 66% for heat).
 The country is expected to reach a share of 60% of renewables in final consumption by 2027 and 65% by 2030, according to its indicative trajectory.
 This target is included in the country's NECP.

 Interactive Chart Sweden Share of Renewables in Electricity Production (incl hydro)